Classification of coupled dynamical systems with multiple delays: Finding the minimal number of delays: Reduction of delay-parameters

-\subsection{Genericity of the Dimension of the Delay Parameter Space}
+\subsection{Genericity of the dimension of the delay parameter space}

-We call $C$ the \emph{essential number }of delays\emph{ }since it is the minimal number of different delays to which the number of delays in a network can be reduced generically.
-Here, generically means that the conditions which allow for further reduction of delays form a nullset in the parameter space of delays $\mathbb{R}_{\ge0}^{L}=\{\left(\tau\left(\ell\right)\right)_{\ell\in{\cal E}}\,:\,\tau\left(\ell\right)\ge0\}$ of the original system.
+We call $C$ the \emph{essential number }of delays\emph{ }since it is the minimal number to which the number of different delays in a network can be reduced generically.
+Here {}``generically'' means that the conditions which allow for further reduction of delays form a null set in the parameter space of delays $\mathbb{R}_{\ge0}^{L}=\{\left(\tau\left(\ell\right)\right)_{\ell\in{\cal E}}\,:\,\tau\left(\ell\right)\ge0\}$ of the original system.
 The reducibility condition to $m$ different delays is described by the $L$ linear equations

-with the restriction for $\tilde{\tau}\left(\ell\right)$ to take one of $m$ different values $\left\{ \theta_{1},...,\theta_{m}\right\} $.
+with the restriction for $\tilde{\tau}\left(\ell\right)$ to take one of $m$ different values $\left\{ \theta_{1},...,\theta_{m}\right\}$.
 System (\ref{eq:redux-condition}) can be equivalently written in the vector form $G_{q}\mathbf{v}=\mathbf{\boldsymbol{\tau}}$, where $\mathbf{v}$ is the $(N+m)$-dimensional vector of unknowns $\mathbf{v}=(\eta_{1},\dots,\eta_{N},\theta_{1},\dots\theta_{m})$ and $\boldsymbol{\tau}$ is the $L$-dimensional vector of delays $\tau\left(\ell\right)$.
 For any fixed assignment $\tilde{\tau}\left(\ell\right)=\theta_{q\left(\ell\right)}$, $\ell\in I_{j}$, with $q:I_{j}\to\left\{ 0,...,m\right\} $, and $\theta_{0}:=0$, one obtains a different matrix $G_{q}\in\mathbb{R}^{L\times\left(N+m\right)}$.
 It can further be shown that the rank of the matrix $G_{q}$ is smaller than $N-1+m$.
 This implies for $m<C=L-(N-1)$ that $N-1+m<L$.
 Hence, the number of equations in (\ref{eq:redux-condition}) is larger than the number of unknowns.
 Such equation cannot be solved generically, unless the given delays $\tau\left(\ell\right)$ satisfy some special condition of positive codimension.